-- WHO/UNAIDS/UNICEF recommend that women with HIV infection be fully informed of both risks and benefits of breastfeeding and supported in their choice of feeding practice. - When replacement feeding is acceptable, feasible, affordable and safe, avoidance of breastfeeding by HIV-positive mothers is recommended; otherwise, exclusive breastfeeding is recommended for the first six months of life, followed by abrupt weaning.
+- WHO/UNAIDS/UNICEF recommend that women with HIV infection be fully informed of both risks and benefits of breastfeeding and supported in their choice of feeding practice - When replacement feeding is acceptable, avoidance of breastfeeding by HIV-positive mothers is recommended; otherwise exclusive breastfeeding is recommended for the first six months, followed by abrupt weaning.
 Adequate milk substitutes and nourishing complementary foods are essential to prevent malnutrition during weaning.